 A square enclosure protrudes from the south edge of the platform (see Figure 8).
 The interior space created by the enclosure walls measures 5.6 meters by 5.6 meters, and consists of soil covered by dense vegetation.
 The enclosure walls measure approximately 1.5 meters wide and stand up to 1.25 meters high along the interior edge and 0.7 meters high along the exterior edge.
-They are constructed of stacked ' $a'\bar{a}$ cobbles and boulders and are relatively intact with the exception of some collapse along the exterior southern edge.
+They are constructed of stacked 'a'ā cobbles and boulders and are relatively intact with the exception of some collapse along the exterior southern edge.
 Two water worn pebbles and a rounded piece of coral were found on top of the wall in the south west corner of the enclosure.
 Although no test unit was excavated within the interior of the enclosure, it is possible that it contains burials.

 A 1 x 1 meter test unit TU-10 was excavated in the central potion of the platform (see Figure 8).
 Excavation of TU-10 revealed two stratigraphic layers and confirmed the presence of human skeletal remains at Site 23684.
-The excavation began with the removal of a 70-centimeter thick architectural layer, Layer I, consisting of small to large sized ' $a'\bar{a}$ cobbles mixed with organic materials.
+The excavation began with the removal of a 70-centimeter thick architectural layer, Layer I, consisting of small to large sized 'a 'ā cobbles mixed with organic materials.
 Pockets of branch coral were also found carefully cached within the architectural layer (Figure 9).
 Location and placement of the stones and coral were metrically recorded so that they could be returned to their appropriate places upon completion of the unit.
 Beneath the architectural layer was a very dark grayish brown (10YR 3/2) silt soil mixed with gravels (Layer II).
 Marine shells, coral and water worn pebbles were also noted in the soil.
 Five centimeters into the excavation of Layer II articulated human skeletal remains (a cranium) were encountered in the southeast corner of the unit.
 Upon discovery of the skeletal remains excavation of TU-10 immediately ceased.
 The remains, which were not moved from their original position, were stabilized and re-buried with the soil excavated from the unit.
 All artifacts recovered from the screen were returned to their rightful places.
-The architectural layer was then rebuilt on top of the burial, as close to its original specifications as possible, and DLNR-SHPD was notified of the discovery.
+The architectural layer was notified of the discovery.